arthlmx814/graalvm-runtime-jre-images/README.md

 This is to avoid any security issues that might be present in the JDK or in the base image.

-My GitHub action fetches automatically the latest version of the GraalVM Java JDK (17, 21 and 23) and builds them.
+My GitHub action fetches automatically the latest version of the GraalVM Java JDK (21 and 23) and builds them.

 ### Do you provide a "latest" tag for the GraalVM Java JRE Docker images?

 No, bacause there is no sense to use a "latest" tag with java versions.
 Even if the JVM is backward compatible, some applications might not work as expected with a newer version of the JVM.
-The "latest" is the major version of the JDK. (like 17, 21 or 23 in the case of GraalVM Java)
+The "latest" is the major version of the JDK. (like 21 or 23 in the case of GraalVM Java)

 ### What versions of GraalVM Java do you provide?

 I provide the latest and long-term support (LTS) versions of GraalVM Java.
-Today, the LTS versions are 17 and 21.
+Today, the (supported and free) LTS version is 21.
 The latest version is 23.

 I do not provide the early access (EA) versions of GraalVM Java because they are not recommended for production use.